Chapter 1: A Boy with Wings

 Pavel whispered, “What’s the matter?”

-“White flashes.
-S-s-samodivi!”
-Why had he let Pavel convince him to come to the Stone Forest?
+It was stupid to come to come to the Stone Forest so he could try to fly.
 Yes, the rocky hill was the highest point in the village, and the robust wind would launch him skyward—if the wings actually worked.
-But now that he huddled near the ancient pagan site, goosebumps held a family gathering on his arms.
+But now that he huddled at the base of the ancient pagan site, goosebumps held a family gathering on his arms.

 “Nonsense.”
 Pavel peered around the corner.
 “There’s gotta be a logical explanation for any white lights you saw—if you really did—maybe gas escaping from the ground.”